By Matthew Cushen

 A higher rate of tax-payer can find that 78% of their investment risk is covered by tax reliefs.
 So only 1 in 4 investments has to pay back at par to make a positive return.
 This online calculator lets you play with the impact of income tax and capital gains tax reliefs.

 3. It is investing made real.
 Has anyone ever sat their grandchild on their knee to talk about their pension, or entertained dinner party guests with tales about their ISA?
 But kids and dinner party guests love hearing stories about supporting real businesses to grow and nothing beats seeing a product you have helped to fund make it to the supermarket shelves.
 In our uncertain political and economic context, it is the innovation and energy of our start-up sector that will drive the success of UK Plc over the years to come.

-Even with the reasons above, I doubt seed investing should make up more than 10% of any investor’s portfolio.
-There are risks and very limited liquidity, with returns unlikely for 5 years or more.
-But it is a travesty if any investor with the means and the risk appetite does not consider investing under the SEIS or EIS schemes and miss out on the tax reliefs, potential returns and opportunity to support and enjoy supporting new innovative, high-growth business that will be the lifeblood of our economy.
+Even with the reasons above, I keep SEIS & EIS at less than 10% of my portfolio to reflect the risks and limited liquidity, with returns unlikely for 5 years or more.
+This is enough for me to benefit from the tax reliefs, potential returns and to enjoy supporting innovative, high-growth businesses that will be the lifeblood of our economy.